milindkulgod/academic-site/content/project/Recommender.md

 **Project Idea Proposal:**

 This project was taken into consideration, to make sure that self help becomes the best help when it comes to health care.
 Keeping ourselves healthy is something that we should never overlook.
 If neglected, it can lead to unwanted complications and suffering.
-So we need to make sure that were taking the right remedy, the right medicine to cure us from our ailments.
-For this, the **"PharmEazy"** Recommender System was brought into life.
+So we need to make sure that we're taking the right remedy, the right medicine to cure us from our ailments.
+For this, the **PharmEazy** Recommender System was brought into life.

 One can look for medications based on the reviews given by other people along with the ratings.
 One can also look up the medications that one will be needing based on the symptoms that one is undergoing.
 The app will recommend all similar medications for the particular symptom or ailment.